How to write an abstract

 - This study investigates the relationship between coffee consumption and productivity.

-Once you have established the central aims of your paper or dissertation, indicate the methods that you used to achieve them.
+Next, indicate the research methods that you used to answer your question.
 This part should be a straightforward description of what you did in one or two sentences.
 It is usually written in the past simple tense as it refers to completed actions.

-- Semi-structured interviews will be conducted with 25 participants.
+- Structured interviews will be conducted with 25 participants.

-- Semi-structured interviews were conducted with 25 participants.
+- Structured interviews were conducted with 25 participants.

 Don’t evaluate validity or obstacles here—the goal is not to give an account of the methodology’s strengths and weaknesses, but to give the reader a quick insight into the overall approach and procedures you used.